rossumur/esp_8_bit/README.md

 ### PWM
 PWM is really a special case of PDM.
 It does not do a great job of shaping noise but for our purposes it is really convenient.
 With up to 16 outputs from the LED PWM hardware stereo would be no problem and it only takes a couple of lines of code to get it going.
 Its limited dynamic range is more than enough to reproduce those classic sounds from the 80's.

-You will want to add a simple rc filter to the output pin of either PWM or PDM to avoid becomming a tiny radio station and interferring with the nice video are producing.
+You will want to add a simple rc filter to the output pin of either PWM or PDM to avoid becoming a tiny radio station and interfering with the nice video are producing.

 ## Bringing it Together